alphagov/notifications-admin/docs/index.md

     * `id` is the ???
     * `original_file_name` is the name of the CSV file, if used
 * `id` is the unique identifier for the process of sending and retreiving one or more notifications
-* `content_char_count` is populated only for sms notifications; indicates the full character count, including placeholders
+* `content_char_count` indicates the full character count of the sms notification, including placeholders (populated only for sms notifications)
 * `service` is the service ID ???
-* `reference` is populated only for email notifications; used in the Notifications API so you can ignore it.
+* `reference` is used in the Notifications API so you can ignore it (populated for email notifications only)
 * `sent_by` is the name of the provider
 * `links`:
     * `last` is the url of the last page of notifications